Deák Ferenc tér

 Tram lines 47 and 49 also originate from the square, as well as several bus lines.
-Deák Ferenc tér is a popular gathering for young people.
+Deák Ferenc tér is a popular gathering spot for young people.
 Alcoholic beverages are sold at the grassy area, and it is common for Deák Ferenc tér to be populated until the midnight hours.

 Deák Tér is mentioned in Ending Theme, a song by Swedish progressive metal band Pain of Salvation.